vernj123/tmux-config/README.md

 list sessions command while in TMUX will show you how many sessions plus the one you're attached to

-REATTACH = tmux attach and will attach you to session most recently used
+REATTACH = tmux attach (will attach you to session most recently used)

 ATTACH TO SPECIFIC WINDOW = Exit out of tmux (possible nesting issues if you dont) and tmux a -t + session number (ex.0,1,2) or name (if you renamd it)